 In 2017 he won the Royal West of England Academy’s annual Open Exhibition Award and in 2019 he was shortlisted for the Ruth Borchard Collection Self-Portrait Prize.

 Richard’s paintings are shown regularly in both solo and group shows at galleries in the UK, America and Hong Kong, where he has many private collectors.
 His most recent solo shows have been held at Catto Gallery, London, in 2021, 2019 and 2017, at the Victoria Art Gallery and Beaux Arts Bath in 2019 and at The Biscuit Factory in Newcastle in 2016, where he was invited to be a judge for their Open Contemporary Portrait Award.
+In January 2023, his paintings were shown by Gala Fine Art at London Art Fair.
 Richard was one of the three judges for the BP Portrait Award’s Travel Award 2016.
 He has undertaken residencies at Elisabeth Frink’s studio in Dorset (2018) and the Royal College of Art in London (2015).